Manifaust/k8s-custom-resources-learning-aid/05_basic_controller.md

 Here are some of the files that's been generated:
 ## `api/v1alpha1/checkweather_types.go`
-this defines properties of the _spec_ and _status_ for your CRD.
+This file defines properties of the _spec_ and _status_ of your CRD.
 You'll customize this file later.
 For now, just take note the that spec contains only one field `Foo`, and the status contains no fields yet.

 ## `config/samples/weather-app_v1alpha1_checkweather.yaml`
 ```bash